luoqingying/adaBoostAnalysis/README.md

 Approaches:

 1. We use L2 loss function here, which is 1/n * (y-y_hat)^2.
-We find the optimal direction by considering both the positive and negative direction of alpha.
+We use coordinate descent to find the optimal direction by considering both the positive and negative direction of alpha.
 We found the optimal step size by formula derived from this particular loss function.

 2. We used 10 weak learners.
 For each feature/dimension, we sort the x values first and then find the corresponding 10 quantile values to be the thresholds and construct the weak learners based on that.